-While having a log management tool can help to identify intruders and mitigate the chances of attack by cybercriminals, sometimes you might notice an attack when it is too late.
+While having a log management tool or logging as a service (LaaS) solution can help to identify intruders and mitigate the chances of attack by cybercriminals, sometimes you might notice an attack when it is too late.
 A VPN can help your employees keep your data safe when accessing business applications and websites through unsecured networks.

 Allow Remote Employees to Access Your Website